limwualice/sushi-adventure/README.md

-# Los Angeles Sushi Adventure
+# Los Angeles Sushi Adventure!

 Welcome to the Los Angeles Sushi Adventure project!
 This project allows you to scrape data from Yelp using their API.